HuonResearch/website/README.md

 # Huon Research Website

-This repository contains the source code for the Huon Research website, which showcases our AI research competitions and community-driven approach to developing prompts for real-world LLM applications.
+This repository contains the source code for the Huon Research website, which showcases our competitions and community-driven approach to developing prompts for real-world LLM applications.

 ## Project Structure

 - `index.html`: The main landing page for the Huon Research website.
 - `competitions.html`: A page displaying information about current competitions.
 - `README.md`: This file, containing information about the project.
+- `setup.py`: Configuration file for competition settings.
+- `1_data_preparation.py`: Script for processing and splitting datasets.

 ## Customization